nylas/nylas-python/examples/nylasfs/README.md

-InboxFS - use python-fuse and Inbox client api to support a filesystem
+InboxFS - use python-fuse and Nylas client api to support a filesystem

 Requirements:
 - python-fuse